anyoptimization/pymoo/docs/source/interface/problem.md

 ```

-Below we define a **constrained** optimization problem with two variables and two objectives.
+Below, we define a **constrained** optimization problem with two variables and two objectives.
 Here, the problem is defined **element-wise**.
 The lower and upper bounds, `xl` and `xu`, are defined using a vector with a length equal to the number of variables.
 The input `x` is a **one-dimensional** array of length two and is called N times in each iteration for the algorithm discussed above.

 ```{code-cell} ipython3
 import numpy as np